ConservationMetrics/gc-scripts-hub/README.md

 ## Development

+### Developing scripts

 In Windmill, scripts can be written in Python, TypeScript, Go, and a number of other languages.
 Flows and apps can be built through the Windmill UI.

+For information on developing scripts, see the [Windmill Scripts quickstart](https://www.windmill.dev/docs/getting_started/scripts_quickstart).

+You may develop within Windmill's code editor, or locally.
+Developing locally has the advantage of being able to run tests.

+For users of Visual Studio Code, there is an extension that allows you to code locally, while testing your code in your Windmill workspace.
+See Windmill's [local development documentation](https://www.windmill.dev/docs/advanced/local_development) for more information.

+### Organization of the code

 The `f/` directory is designated for storing code in a workspace folder, and will be used when synchronizing the contents of this repository with a server.